-Use the Fn + F1 or Control Center button to disable the Touchpad.
+Use the Fn + F1 or Control Center button to disable the Clickpad.

-Figure 2 - 2 Touchpad Zones
+Figure 2 - 2 Clickpad Zones

-Touchpad and Buttons/Mouse
+Clickpad and Buttons/Mouse

-The Touchpad is an alternative to the mouse; however, you can also add a mouse to your computer through one of the USB ports.
-The Touchpad buttons function in much the same way as a two-button mouse.
+The Clickpad is an alternative to the mouse; however, you can also add a mouse to your computer through one of the USB ports.
+The Clickpad buttons function in much the same way as a two-button mouse (note the terms Clickpad and Touchpad are interchangeable throughout this manual).

-Touchpad Sensitivity
+Clickpad Sensitivity